great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/connect_sql_source_data.md

 :::

-The following code examples use a PostGreSQL connection string.
-A PostGreSQL connection string connects GX to the SQL database.
+The following code examples use a PostgreSQL connection string.
+A PostgreSQL connection string connects GX to the SQL database.

 Run the following code to store the connection string in the `connection_string` variable with plain text credentials: